jhae-de/tsup-sequential-build-plugin/README.md

   The plugin tracks the status of all builds through a singleton state manager, ensuring that dependent packages only start building after their dependencies have completed.

+- **Build status tracking**
+  When a build completes, it updates its status in the shared state, allowing dependent packages to proceed with their builds.

 - **Sequential guarantee**
   Packages are built in the exact sequence specified in the tsup configuration, ensuring that dependencies are always built before the packages that depend on them.

-- **Build status tracking**
-  When a build completes, it updates its status in the shared state, allowing dependent packages to proceed with their builds.

-This approach maintains build integrity in complex monorepos while optimizing build performance through parallel format compilation.
+This architectural approach ensures packages are built in the correct dependency sequence while leveraging concurrent format compilation, delivering both reliability and performance without requiring complex configuration.